Pattie Boyd: Marriage to Eric Clapton

 In the late 1960s, Eric Clapton and George Harrison became close friends and began writing and recording music together.
 Clapton fell in love with Boyd at this time.
 In an effort to satisfy his infatuation, Clapton briefly dated Boyd's sister Paula.
 His 1970 album with Derek and the Dominos, Layla and Other Assorted Love Songs, was written to proclaim his love for Boyd, particularly the hit song "Layla".
 Clapton drew inspiration from The Story of Layla and Majnun by Persian writer Nizami; based on a story about the seventh-century Nejdi Bedouin poet Qays ibn Al-Mulawwah and his lover Layla bint Mahdi (or Layla al-Aamiriya), the tale concerns a man driven to madness by his unattainable love.
-When Boyd rebuffed his advances in late 1970, Clapton descended into heroin addiction and self-imposed exile for three years.
+Boyd's initial rebuffing of Clapton and his unrequited love for her eventually led Clapton to descend into heroin addiction and self-imposed exile between 1971 and 1974.

-Once cured of his addiction in 1974, Clapton again pursued Boyd.
+In 1974, Clapton again pursued Boyd.
 Actor John Hurt later recalled that Harrison and Clapton staged a guitar "duel" over Boyd at Friar Park; Hurt added that it was "extraordinary ...
 The air was electric.
 Nobody dare say a word."
 While Boyd supports this account, Clapton has dismissed its significance.
 Boyd finally left Harrison on 4 July that year.
 She and Clapton were married on 27 March 1979 in Tucson, Arizona.
 They remained close friends with Harrison, who took to calling Clapton his "husband-in-law".